 Note

-Click here to download the full example code
+Go to the end to download the full example code.

 Multiple-kernel ridge with scikit-learn API¶